daeuniverse/dae/README.md

 ## TODO

-- [ ] Check dns upstream and source loop (whether upstream is also a client of us) and remind the user to add sip rule.
+- [ ] Automatically check dns upstream and source loop (whether upstream is also a client of us) and remind the user to add sip rule.
-- [ ] WAN L4Checksum problem.
-- [ ] If the NIC checksumming offload is enabled, the Linux network stack will make a simple checksum a packet when it is sent out from local.
-When NIC discovers that the source IP of the packet is the local IP of the NIC, it will checksum it complete this checksum.
-- [ ] But the problem is, after the Linux network stack, before entering the network card, we modify the source IP of this packet, causing the Linux network stack to only make a simple checksum, and the NIC also assumes that this packet is not sent from local, so no further checksum completing.
 - [ ] MACv2 extension extraction.
 - [ ] Log to userspace.
 - [ ] Protocol-oriented node features detecting (or filter), such as full-cone (especially VMess and VLESS).
-- [ ] DNS traffic split.
 - [ ] Add quick-start guide
 - [ ] ...